beforan/trevolution/readme.md

 ## `4-watcher.sh`

-This is all (mcirok8s) kubectl commands so host non-specific, as with `2-argocd.sh`.
+This is all (microk8s) kubectl commands so host non-specific, as with `2-argocd.sh`.

-`// TODO: can it be vanilla kubectl only?`
+`4a-watcher.sh` is the Vanilla kubectl version.

 ## `show-argocd.sh`

 This is (microk8s) kubectl commands so host non-specific.

-`// TODO: can it be vanilla kubectl only?`
+`show-argocd-vanilla.sh` is the Vanilla kubectl version.

 ## `uninstall.sh`

-This uses snaps to uninstall microk8s, so is Linux specific.
+This uses snaps to uninstall microk8s, so is Linux and microk8s specific.

 # non microk8s thoughts